akfamily/akshare/README.md

 ## Communication

-Pay attention to 知识星球 **数据科学家** Official Accounts to get more information about Quant, ML, DS and so on.
+Pay attention to **数据科学家** Official Accounts to get more information about Quant, ML, DS and so on.

 <div align=center>
     <img src="https://jfds-1252952517.cos.ap-chengdu.myqcloud.com/akshare/readme/qrcode/data_scientist">